mikenewbuild/mikefallows/posts/using-tags-to-render-related-content-in-shopify-themes.md

 {% endfor %}
 </ul>
 ```

 {% endraw %}

 ## Use cases

-As well as the ability to associate a group of products with an article, other use cases Ive found have included storing rich content in a single blog post or page, and then associating that with several products.
+As well as the ability to associate a group of products with an article, other use cases I've found have included storing rich content in a single blog post or page, and then associating that with several products.
 This could be videos, animation or a gallery of images that can then be displayed on multiple product pages, without the need to duplicate the content, or update it on each individual product.

 The value doesn't need to be a handle either, it can be used to store meaningful strings like a colour, or a date that can be used in the layout.
 You could then use those to define the colour of elements on the page, or a countdown timer.